JustalK/POC-JUNE/README.md

 ## Goal

 This project is a poc on June.
 June is a SaaS created to analyze product through event.
+June let you easy track anything happing on your frontend or backend, you can group user into group with an API quite easy to integrate to any project.
 I made this poc using `Nx` to create the structure of the project, I used `React` and the `@june-so` package.
+I also made a second POC to see how it's done on the backend part.
+I made an `express` project and the result is quite similar to the frontend version.

 ## Plan of the presentation